EternityForest/awesome-standards/README.md

 Terrible for frequent use, but there is a semi-standard for it: the movable part usually has the scratchy side.

+### Notched-collar 8oz Butane cans

+A wide array of devices run on these cans, often with surprisingly good runtime, and many adapters exist to power or fill various things.

+While combustion and disposable consumables are often not ideal for many applications, these seem to be a trusted and common standard for applications that do need small amounts of fuel.

+There are other much more suitable standards for larger amounts of fire, and Bic type disposable lighters are still likely the best choice for once-a-month 5 second tasks.

 ## Numbers